 Believers bear the Christian self-image when they receive Christ as Savior and experience a transformation inside.
 The Christian thinker and Swiss psychiatrist Carl Jung (1875-1961) discusses the Christian self-image in "Man in Search of a Soul," in which he writes, "The meeting of two personalities is like the contact of two chemical substances.
 If there is any reaction, both are transformed."
 Jung's work convinces him that life has a spiritual purpose.
 He is a counterbalance to another leading psychologist Sigmund Freud (1865-1935.)
 Freud once said to a friend, "I can't do it better than Jesus."
 Soren Kierkegaard (1813-1855), the Danish philosopher and theologian, adds to this, "God cannot make a person his equal without transforming that person into something more than a person."
 Kierkegaard is interested in an individual's relationship to the God-Man Jesus Christ, which comes through faith.
 What does the self-image mean for the Christian?
 Is it perhaps Christ's transforming personality that distinguishes Christians from other humans and animals?
 In being drawn into the Mystical Body of Christ, a new self-image irresistibly changes human beings.
 Just look at your reflection in the mirror.
 A son may be the image of his father.
 Adam was one hundred and thirty years old when he became the father of Seth.
 The Bible in Genesis 5.3 describes Seth as "a son in his likeness, according to his image."✞

-Similarly, a daughter may have the same facial appearance as her mother or father and may display his or her mannerisms or idiosyncrasies.
-The "image" therefore means more than appearance, maybe similarities of gestures, even "like thinking."
+Similarly, a daughter may have the same facial appearance as her mother or father and may display their mannerisms or idiosyncrasies.
+Therefore, the "image," means more than appearance, maybe similarities of gestures, even "like thinking."
 A Christian's image denotes an association between a person and God.
 Saint Paul describes the destructive results of idol worship on people.
 He explains in Romans 1.22-23 that they "exchanged the glory of the immortal God for images made to look like a mortal human being and birds and animals and reptiles."
-An idol-image here replaces the Christian image that marks the relationship between a human being and his or her Creator.
-People should have a special self-image but often, unfortunately, develop an idol-image by being sucked by an overpowering attraction into something other than God.
+Here, an idol-image replaces the Christian image that marks the relationship between a human being and his or her Creator.
+People should have a unique self-image but often, unfortunately, develop an idol-image by being sucked by an overpowering attraction into something other than God.
 God gives the divine image likeness to Adam and Eve.
 They receive God's very nature but not his divine qualities like omniscience, omnipresence, or omnipotence.
 The divine image is created in individual human beings so that they are "god-like."
-However, they often try to make God like themselves that is in their likeness to control and influence him.
+However, they often try to make God like themselves in their likeness to control and influence him.
 Some people are more comfortable when God is like them, for he will not shock them by his non-human and godly reactions.
 A group of ordained Anglican clergy at a conference described the characteristics of God, the Supreme Being.
 Virtually all of the distinguishing features they named were human qualities, even anger.
 The divine attributes, such as omnipotence or unlimited power, were not mentioned even by men and women of the cloth.
 Omniscience means knowing the thoughts and actions of all human beings at the same time or "an all-knowing mind."
-They didn't mention omniscience, meaning the ability to be in all places at the same time.
-Even God's eternal nature was not listed.✞
+They didn't mention omniscience, indicating the ability to be in all places at the same time.
+Most did not list God's eternal nature.✞

 People prefer a God-like themselves whom they can relate to but without any of his "super-qualities."
-To be honest, we hate God interfering in our lives because he is so unpredictable.
+We hate God interfering in our lives because he is so unpredictable.
 The divine likeness incorporates human beings into God's community.
 In Genesis 1.26-27, the Creator says, " 'Let us make humankind in our image, in our likeness, so that they may rule over the fish in the sea and the birds in the sky, over the livestock and all the wild animals and over all the creatures that move along the ground.'
 So God created humankind in his image, in the image of God, he created them; male and female he created them."
-"All the wild animals" is rendered in the Masoretic Text as "all the earth."
+"All the wild animals" in the Masoretic Text is "all the earth."
 God made humans in his "image" but without his super abilities.
-Although in our modern language, "man" is derived from an old English word, "mann" has come to mean "male," in this context as in early English generally, the word "man" includes persons of both sexes, both male and female.
-The writer explains in Genesis 9.6, "Whoever sheds human blood, by humans shall their blood be shed; for in the image of God has God made mankind."✞
+Although in our modern language, "man," which is derived from an old English word "mann," has come to mean "male."
+In this context as in early English generally, the term "man" includes persons of both sexes, both male and female.
+The writer explains in Genesis 9.6, "Whoever sheds human blood, shall have their blood shed by humans; for in the image of God has God made mankind."✞